 - 3. Immediately following the re-opening of the bridge in April 2014, the Chief Executive advised the Leader that she was commissioning a review of the management structures and processes relevant to the project.
-Crown Management Solutions (CMS) were commissioned to undertake this review; the company knew the authority well, having provided a range of services including for some five months the interim assistant director of Highways, Transport and Waste, while retaining objectivity.
+Crown Management Solutions (CMS) were commissioned to undertake this review; following a competitive procurement exercise in 2013 they had delivered a range of consultancy services to CYC including some 5 months of interim AD (HWT).
 This combination of knowledge and distance made them a strong choice for this piece of work.
 The Chief Executive was clear that this review should be based on honesty and 'no blame', to ensure that all those involved were able to speak freely and organisation learn from the experience.
 The brief for this work is at Appendix One. - 4.
 Note that this work was commissioned alongside improvements to the project management system (see 1.3 and other paragraphs below) for transport and so the commission for this piece of work is also shown.
 These were two of several pieces of work commissioned at this time and the document has been edited to exclude irrelevant material.